 11 Saudi Princes Among Dozens Arrested In Apparent Move To Boost King's Son

-Saudi authorities arrested at least 11 princes, several current ministers and dozens of former ministers, in a sweeping move reportedly designed to consolidate power for the son of King Salman bin Abdul-Aziz Al Saud.
+Saudi authorities arrested at least 11 princes, several current ministers and dozens of former ministers in a sweeping move reportedly designed to consolidate power for the son of King Salman bin Abdul-Aziz Al Saud.

 According to media reports citing Saudi-owned television network Al Arabiya, an anti-corruption committee ordered the arrests hours after King Salman directed the creation of the committee, headed by his favorite son and adviser, Crown Prince Mohammed bin Salman.

-The committee was established by the royal decree, the Associated Press reports, "due to the propensity of some people for abuse, putting their personal interest above public interest, and stealing public funds."
+The committee was established by the royal decree, The Associated Press reports, "due to the propensity of some people for abuse, putting their personal interest above public interest, and stealing public funds."

-Billionaire investor Prince Alwaleed bin Talal is among those detained, the Wall Street Journal reports.
-Alwaleed holds stakes in some of the world's major companies, including Apple Inc. and Twitter Inc.
+Billionaire investor Prince Alwaleed bin Talal is among those detained, The Wall Street Journal reports.
+Alwaleed holds stakes in some of the world's major companies, including Apple and Twitter.

 The royal purge was foreshadowed by Saturday's evacuation of the Ritz-Carlton hotel in Riyadh, where the detainees are now housed, according to The New York Times.

+The Times adds that Prince Alwaleed has made recent appearances in Western news, to weigh in on topics like cryptocurrencies and to discuss Saudi Arabia's plans to offer public shares of its lucrative oil company, Aramco.
+As recent as early Saturday, that impending decision sparked President Trump's interest.
+Hours before landing in Japan, the first stop of his 12-day Asia trip, the president tweeted his support for a U.S. stock listing for the world's largest oil company: "Would very much appreciate Saudi Arabia doing their IPO of Aramco with the New York Stock Exchange.
+Important to the United States!"

-The arrests follow the king's dismissal of top royals and a crackdown on dissidents.
-The WSJ adds, Prince Miteb bin Abdullah was ousted as head of the National Guard and replaced by a lower-level prince with the guard, Khalid bin Ayyaf al-Muqrin.
+The arrests follow the king's dismissal of top ministers and a crackdown on dissidents.
+While many of the suspects were not named, Reuters reports, Prince Miteb bin Abdullah was ousted as minister of the National Guard and replaced by a lower-level prince who held a position with the guard, Khalid bin Ayyaf al-Muqrin.
+In addition, Economy Minister Adel Fakieh was unseated by his subordinate, Mohammed al-Tuwaijri, the wire service says, according to state-run media.